 Opioid Overdose Risks

-- are taking more than their prescribed dose of opioids
+- take more than your prescribed dose of opioids

-- are taking prescription opioids that were not prescribed to them; could be too strong
+- take prescription opioids that were not prescribed to you

 For Further Information